nyu-oop-sp18/class13/README.md

 ### Prototypes

-JS uses *prototypes* as a way to model inheritance and other relations between classes.
+JavaScript uses *prototypes* as a way to model inheritance and other relations between classes.
 Every object has a prototype, which is a reference to another object (or `null`).
 For example, if you create a new object
 ```javascript
 var o = { foo: "123" };
 ```
-then JS automatically sets the prototype of `o` to `Object.prototype`.
+then JavaScript automatically sets the prototype of `o` to `Object.prototype`.
 What is the prototype of `Object.prototype`, you may ask? `null`.

-Every time we access a property of an object, `o.p`, JS will first look for `p` in `o`, and failing that, will look in the prototype of `o`, and then the prototype of the prototype of `o`, and so on.
+Every time we access a property of an object, `o.p`, JavaScript will first look for `p` in `o`, and failing that, will look in the prototype of `o`, and then the prototype of the prototype of `o`, and so on.
 This is called the *prototype chain*, and the search for `p` ends when the prototype of some object is `null`.